La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Here, the verb **melbi** adds an additional meaning as it is to the left of another verb: **zdani**.
 The left part is usually translated using adjectives and adverbs.

-Compound verbs are a powerful tool that can give us richer verbs.
+Compound verbs are a powerful feature that produces richer meanings.
 You just string two verbs together, and the left part of such compound verb adds a flavor to the right one.

 We can put **le** (e.g. with a number) to the left of such compound verb getting a compound noun: